 The fabrication of a wafer involves three optical lithography steps, three metal depositions and one dielectric growth.
-Details of the optical process are given in Annex C. The three optical masks used are shown at different scales on Fig. 2.15.
+Details on the optical process is given in Annex C. The three optical masks used are shown at different scales on Fig. 2.14.